 The Foundation employs a two-step grant application process that includes the submission of both a Letter of Inquiry (LOI) and a Full Proposal–the latter only by those applicants requested to do so.
 This ensures that consideration of Full Proposals is limited to those applications that strictly comply with the Foundation’s programmatic guidelines.

-The next deadline for submitting a LOI is May 31, 2024.
+The next deadline for submitting a LOI is January 31, 2025.

 Applicants must submit Letters of Inquiry by clicking on the Email your Letter of Inquiry button below.
 Once a Letter of Inquiry is received by the Foundation, the Directors will determine if the proposed program fits the Foundation’s funding guidelines.
 Successful applicants will be invited via email to submit Full Proposals.